 That’s right.
 It’s not all one system that we commonly refer to as “the economy.”
 It is little understood or appreciated that we are living in a global society that is shaped by the interaction between two systems.
-We have an economic system that produces, distributes, and consumes goods and services.
+We have an economic system that, by definition, produces, distributes, and consumes goods and services.
 And we have a financial system that controls the economic system.
 The problem is that these two systems are at sharp odds with one another in the purposes they were created to serve.
 The purpose of the economic system is to provide the life-sustaining goods and services required by the population.
 The purpose of the financial system is to exploit the economic system for financial gain.

 Unfortunately, these two systems have become conflated under the single rubric of economics, and have become so intertwined that it is nearly impossible to tell where one begins and the other ends, leading to the widespread but mistaken belief that we can’t have one without the other, that is, we can’t have an economic system without a financial system.

 Economists must bear responsibility for this misconception due to their failure to distinguish between the two systems and by their choosing to call themselves economists when their primary interest is finance.
-When economists warn that the economy is at risk, they are not referring to the country’s productive capacity but rather to its financial system.
+When economists warn that a country’s economy is at risk, they are not referring to the country’s productive capacity but rather to its financial system.
 They should call themselves financialists.